 Many retirement plans such as 401(k)s and 403(b)s allow participants to borrow money from their retirement savings.
+A 401(k) loan could be helpful if you have a financial emergency or you need a large sum of money to complete home renovations or pay for college expenses.
 While it is your money, there are many things you should consider before tapping into that retirement plan with a loan.

+One of the most common mistakes people make is thinking that borrowing from their 401k is the same as going to the bank and taking some money out of a savings account.
 This couldn’t be further from the truth.
 When you borrow money from your 401(k), you are taking out a loan.
-Just like an auto loan or a home loan, this means you promise to pay back what you borrow.
+Just like an auto loan or a home loan, this means you promise to pay back what you borrow with interest.

 Another thing to consider before borrowing against your retirement fund is in respect to the various fees and interest rates you will be charged.
 Most plans charge a one-time loan origination fee that can be upwards of $75, regardless of the size of the loan.
 This means that even if you were to borrow $1,000 and they charged a $75 fee, you’re losing 7.5% right off the top.